Sony A7 II versus Sony A77

 Of the two cameras under consideration, the Sony A7 II features a full frame sensor and the Sony A77 an APS-C sensor.
 The sensor area in the A77 is 57 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the A7 II provides substantially higher image quality than the A77, with an overall score that is 12 points higher.
 This advantage is based on 0.9 bits higher color depth, 0.4 EV in additional dynamic range, and 1.6 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Sony A7 II (⇒ rgt)||Full Frame||24.0||6000||4000||1080/60p||24.9||13.6||2449||90|